velezhanski/axios-page/README.md

 ## About The Project
 This was built for an interview test, it's a simple website compiled with gulp.
 Let's hope that it will land me the job :smile:

+Please keep in mind for the Contact form to work, the website needs to be setup along with an SMTP server either through XAMPP or any other.

 ## Getting Started
 First of all you will need to install the node_modules
 ```